RavenProject/Ravencoin/doc/README.md

 ```
 Dyld Error Message:
   Library not loaded: @loader_path/libboost_system-mt.dylib
-  Referenced from: /Applications/Raven-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
+  Referenced from: /Applications/Yottaflux-Qt.app/Contents/Frameworks/libboost_thread-mt.dylib
   Reason: image not found
 ```
-To resolve, you will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Raven-Qt.app/Contents/Frameworks folder
+To resolve, you will need to copy libboost_system.dylib to libboost_system-mt.dylib in the /Applications/Yottaflux-Qt.app/Contents/Frameworks folder

 ### Windows

 1) Download windows-x86_64.zip and unpack executables to desired folder.

-2) Double click the raven-qt.exe to launch it.
+2) Double click the yottaflux-qt.exe to launch it.

 ### Need Help?

-- See the documentation at the [Yottaflux Wiki](https://raven.wiki/wiki/Yottaflux_Wiki) for help and more information.
+- See the documentation at the [Yottaflux Wiki](https://yottaflux.wiki/wiki/Yottaflux_Wiki) for help and more information.
 - Ask for help on [Discord](https://discord.gg/DUkcBst), [Telegram](https://t.me/YottafluxDev) or [Reddit](https://www.reddit.com/r/Yottaflux/).